Become a mentor – A step towards becoming a better Humanities student

 In the QA Programme we take mentoring seriously and treat it as a volunteer job.
 We therefore have a mentor contract that we ask all of our mentors to sign before starting.
 It will be presented at the mandatory interview or you can find it here.

-We accept mentors twice a year, from April to May and from November to December.
-When application are closed, you can sign up for a waiting list which will be posted outside of application periods, and be notified about when we are recruiting mentors again.
+We recruit mentors at the end of each semester, normally in November and December during the autumn semester and April and May during the spring semester.
+When applications are closed, you can sign up for a waiting list which will be posted outside of application periods, and be notified about when we are recruiting mentors again.
 You can also stay updated about the international study environment by liking us on facebook.